valendesigns/option-tree/readme.txt

 = 2.0.15 =
 * Added support for the WPML plugin.
 * Added support for Child Theme mode.
-* Remove load_template and revert back to include_once
+* Remove load_template and revert back to include_once.
+* Add filter for CSS insertion value.

 = 2.0.14 =
 * Removed deprecated assigning of return value in PHP.